Desh86/Project2/README.md

-# Project2

-# Prediction-of-Product-Sales
+# Stroke Prediction
 - Author: Deshan Pillay
+### Stakeholders:
+- The Health and Life Insurance sector
 ### Business problem:
-- Predict the possibilties of having a stroke for patients based on the data available.
+- The World Health Organization (WHO) have identified that 'Strokes' are the 2nd leading cause of death globally and responsible for 11% of total deaths.
+- The Health and Life insurance sectors have provided a dataset of clients information and requires for this data to be analysed, cleaned an build a model to predict the possibility of a client having a stroke based on their information.
+- This will allow the business to make an informed decision for calculating a clients Health and Life premiums as well as assisting the client to live a healthier life as a value added benefit.
-### Data: The data comtains the below information about patients
+### Data: The data contains the below information about a client:
 - Source: www.kaggle.com
- 1   Gender
+ 1   Gender ('M' or 'F')
  2   Age
- 3   Hypertension
+ 3   Hypertension (does the client have hypertension 'Y' or 'N')
- 4   Heart disease
+ 4   Heart disease  (does the client have heart disease 'Y' or 'N')
- 5   Ever married
+ 5   Ever married  ('Y' or 'N')
- 6   Work Type
+ 6   Work Type ('Self-employes','Private','Government job', 'Never worked', 'children'
- 7   Residence Type
+ 7   Residence Type ('Rural', 'Urban')
- 8   Average glucose level
+ 8   Average glucose level  (average glucose levels in blood)
- 9   BMI
+ 9   BMI  (Body mass index)
- 10  Smoking Status
+ 10  Smoking Status (Smokes, never smoked, formerly smoked or Unknown status)
- 11  Stroke
+ 11  Stroke ( did the client previously have a stroke)

 ## Methods
 * Load,inspect and clean the data